 What is the minimum investment required in Ecuador?

-An Ecuador Investment Visa requires a minimum investment of $42,500 USD into the country.
-Last year, the requirement was $40,000, but this figure is outdated.
-The amount is based on 100x the monthly minimum wage salary of Ecuadorians, which was previously $400/month before the new President Lasso increased the salario basico to $425/month in January 2022.
+An Ecuador Investment Visa requires a minimum investment of $45,000 USD into the country.
+When I first began the process in 2021, the requirement was $40,000.
+Then it became $42,500.
+Now it's $45,000.
+The amount is based on 100x the monthly minimum wage salary of Ecuadorians, which was previously $400/month before the new President Lasso increased the salario basico to $425/month in January 2022, and then again increased it to $450 in January 2023.

 In other words, they don't need to add more to their investment to keep up with the new rate, and neither will you.
 (At least that's the rule for now and has been for quite some time.
 Things could always change though.)